Adam-Shawcross/pull-requests/README.md

-# Learning Pull Requests with Chris.Perrins
+# Learning Pull Requests with Chris.Perrins and now Ian